All Episodes

 It's a pleasure to speak with you.

-Um, I just had a kind of a comment.
+I just had a kind of a comment.

-I'm looking at this from I work event for a living, and I've worked on several in the United States and the common denominator is that you have to work with the city and county and have a plan of attack, you have to have permits.
+And the common denominator is that you have to work with the city and county and have a plan of attack.

-You have to work with, you know, sanitation department, make sure you have uh proper receptacles for trash.
+You have to work with, you know, sanitation department, make sure you have proper receptacles for trash.

-So really what kind of permit does a fortune teller need?
+What kind of permit does a fortune teller need?

-Not to lie.
+Not to lie?

-I have no idea, but um, I don't know, maybe it's the sharp edges on the tarot cards or something like the crystal balls need to be regular.
+Maybe it's the sharp edges on the tarot cards or something like the crystal balls need to be regulated.

 How much does all this cost?

-Um, it varies, but it's really expensive.
+It varies, but it's really expensive.

-Um, San Francisco, but I've kind of had the luxury of being able to go all over and put events on.
+You said you put together events in San Francisco, you're talking about San Francisco, but I've kind of had the luxury of being able to go all over and put events on.

 Right.

-A permit was wasn't done correct.
+A permit wasn't done correctly.

 No.

-I I wouldn't pick that one up, but I'm sure somebody's requested it here in San Francisco.
+I wouldn't pick that one up, but I'm sure somebody's requested it here in San Francisco.

 I mean, anything goes here.